 Before installation, it’s important to remove everything from the room, including furniture, curtains, and decorations.
 Your hardwood floor may need time to acclimate to the room before installation.
 This time can vary from a few days to a few weeks – your Floor Store installation professional will let you know how long this may last.

 During the hardwood flooring installation, your installation professional may use different techniques depending on your situation and the product to be installed, including:

 - Nailing down flooring

 Depending on the technique used, there may be a fair amount of noise during the process.
 This will be particularly true if your floors are being sanded and finished.

-After installation, it will be up to you to maintain your new hardwood wood floors.
-Pay special attention to cleaning and to preventing scratching and denting by using rugs, mats, and felt pads for furniture.
+After installation, maintaining your new hardwood wood floors will be up to you.
+Pay special attention to cleaning and preventing scratching and denting by using rugs, mats, and felt pads for furniture.

 If you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours after installation to make sure that dust from the installation settles.
 From there, routine care and maintenance are up to you!